• Skip to main content

 Inspiring travel through photography

-Vancouver Itinerary: Maximize a Few Days in this Exquisite Canadian City
+Vancouver Itinerary: Enjoying an Exquisite Canadian City

-Last Updated: March 6, 2022 // by Rhonda Albom // 33 Comments
+Last Updated: May 30, 2025 // by Rhonda Albom // 33 Comments

-We may earn a commission through links on this site at no extra cost to you.
+We may earn a commission through affiliate links on this site at no extra cost to you.

 Skyline of Vancouver Canada with the words Vancouver Itinerary

-Our Vancouver itinerary highlights the must-sees in this captivating British Colombia coastal city.
+Our Vancouver itinerary highlights the must-sees in this captivating British Columbia coastal city.
 Spend a weekend or try to uncover the essence of Vancouver in a day.
 Either way, enjoy a blend of expansive views, temperate rainforests, and a modern cosmopolitan city.

 After multiple visits, Vancouver remains one of our favourite cities worldwide.